mosip/id-authentication/kernel/kernel-dataaccess-hibernate/README.md

 ## kernel-dataaccess-hibernate

-kernel-dataaccess-hibernate module can be used for database operations.
+This module is used by modules that have to use the DAO layer.
+There can be multiple databases and multiple DAO framework implementation can be used in various applications in the MOSIP platform.

  1- [Background & Design](../../design/kernel/kernel-dataaccess.md)